 Manchester has a good public transport network that is comprised of buses, trains and trams.
 The most useful services for most visitors to the city include the Metrolink tram network and the three free Metroshuttle bus routes in the city centre.

 Manchester has an extensive bus network with many routes terminating at Piccadilly Gardens bus station.

-The Metroshuttle is a network of three free bus routes that run through Manchester city centre.
+There is also a network of three free bus routes that run through Manchester city centre.
 The three free bus routes (formerly known as the Metroshuttle bus routes) are the most useful bus routes for most visitors to Manchester as they cover most points of interest in the city centre and there is no need to worry about buying tickets or passes.

 There are 91 stations on Manchester’s suburban train system, which many people take to the airport or the Peak District.